Huy-Ngo/acanban/docs/source/req/break-down.rst

 Functional Decomposition
 ========================

-From the project objective, we applied divide-and-conquer strategy: decomposed each expected functionality and thereby outlined the use cases we need to implement.
+From the project objectives, we applied divide-and-conquer strategy: decomposed each expected functionality and thereby outlined the use cases we need to implement.